 Leave it a couple of weeks and then look up your details on the Insolvency Register – if this isn’t correct, call your IVA firm and ask them to correct it.
 Until this is corrected, your credit records won’t be updated.

-- Experian, Equifax and Call Credit – you do need to check all three credit reference agencies.
+- Experian, Equifax and TransUnion – you do need to check all three credit reference agencies.
 Check the statutory reports from the CRAs as they are updated daily – most free reports are a snapshot taken once a month.
-If your IVA still shows as active, send a copy of your Completion Certificate to the credit reference agency and ask them to correct it;
+If your IVA still shows as active, send a copy of your Completion Certificate to the credit reference agency and ask them to correct it.